deyran/pro-asp-net-mvc/CHAPTER 7 - SPORTSSTORE - A REAL APPLICATION/Issues/ch0701-domain-model.md

 A domain model is a system of abstractions that describes selected aspects of a sphere of knowledge, influence or activity (a domain[3]).
-    DOMAIN MODEL > SYSTEM OF ABSTRACTIONS > SELECTED ASPECTS > KNOWLEDGE, INFLUENCE OR ACTIVITY A domain model is a system of ab44straction of selected aspects of knowledge, influence or activity
+    DOMAIN MODEL > SYSTEM OF ABSTRACTIONS > SELECTED ASPECTS > KNOWLEDGE, INFLUENCE OR ACTIVITY A domain model is a system of abstraction of selected aspects of knowledge, influence or activity

 The model can then be used to solve problems related to that domain.
     The model is used to solve domain problems.

 The domain model is a representation of meaningful real-world concepts pertinent to the domain that need to be modeled in software.
-    THE DOMAIN MODEL > REPRESENTATION > DOMAIN > MODELED > SOFTWARE
+    THE DOMAIN MODEL > REPRESENTATION OF CONCEPTS > DOMAIN > MODELED > SOFTWARE
-    The domain model is the representation of the domain concepts that needs to be modeled in software.
+    The domain model is a representation of concepts belonging to the domain that need to be modeled in software

 The concepts include the data involved in the business and rules the business uses in relation to that data.
-    THE CONCEPTS > INCLUDE > DATA IN THE BUSINESS AND RULES THE BUSINESS >
+    THE CONCEPTS > DATA IN THE BUSINESS > RULES THE BUSINESS > RELATONS The concepts are about the data, business, rules and their relationships between them

 A domain model leverages natural language of the domain.
+    THE DOMAIN MODEL > NATURAL LANGUAGE > DOMAIN
+    The domain model uses the domain's natural language
 ----------------

 A domain model generally uses the vocabulary of the domain, thus allowing a representation of the model to be communicated to non-technical stakeholders.
 It should not refer to any technical implementations such as databases or software components that are being designed.